Understanding Liquidations in Osito Protocol

 max_borrow = pool_BERA - (pool_BERA * pool_tokens) / (pool_tokens + dumpable_tokens)

-Or for CLMM pools with better execution:
+Or for CLMM pools:

 max_borrow = pool_BERA - (dumpable_tokens * pool_BERA/pool_tokens / 2)